Whitmore School Policies

 In all cases, Proctored Test Procedures must be followed.

-Before choosing to take an optional proctored exam, please note the following:
+Before taking a proctored exam, please note the following:

-- Special approval must be obtained from CompuHigh/Whitmore School administration.
+- Proctor approval must be obtained from CompuHigh/Whitmore School administration.

 - All course work must be completed and a grade given for each lesson prior to taking the proctored exam.

 - Student must send all information required for the proctored exam at least 1 week in advance of their desired exam date.

 - You must score a minimum of 60% on the exam to pass it.
 You cannot re-take the exam.
 If you don’t pass the exam you will not be award credit for the course.

 - Taking a proctored exam does not exempt you from any CompuHigh policies such as completing all of the course requirements, or the 2 post per day limit.

 13. Students in Nations Outside of the United States